-What Is Language Studies?
+What Does it Mean to Study Language Studies?

 If you have a natural aptitude for languages, you can use that talent to open up careers in international trade and politics, or in helping other language communities in your area to receive full access to services and opportunities.